tantodefi/speedrunLUKSO-challenges/README.md

 Don't be scared to add more features to these basic examples making them even more interesting mini dapps!

-think about how to make interesting new UI's based on dapps whose when are loaded in the context of a grid maybe render differently - a great example of this is the official mini dapp example starter repo form the
+think about how to make interesting new UI's based on when the added contexts are loaded for example in the context of a grid maybe render differently - a great example of this is the official mini dapp example starter repo form the
 LUKSO team https://github.com/lukso-network/miniapp-nextjs-template

 alternatively you can also build a new dapp from scratch - and search for ideas/code/inspiration on https://app.buidlguidl.com/builds